LukeTRyan/KrakenBrewing/KrakenBrewing/content/post/2020-06-01-German-Lager.md

 -4 days at 10c, 8 days at 12c and 2 days at 18-20c for diacytl rest.
 From here, transfer to keg and lager at 2-3c for 6-8 weeks, under pressure or not.\
 \
 -Diacytl rest started 17/08/20-18/08/20 with kegging on 19/08/20\
 -kegging went well with a pressurised closed transfer.
 Some beer was lost due to untight fittings but only a minor amount.
-Need to remember to buy more hose clamps (12mm or so).
+Need to remember to buy more hose clamps (12mm or so).\
+-FG 1.010, ABV 5.91%